Blurred Lines: The Intersection of Title IX and Title VII

 As a result of the increase in campus sexual violence reports and student disciplinary proceedings, male students who were found responsible for sexual violence began filing lawsuits claiming that they were victims of anti-male bias.
 Attorneys like Andrew Miltenberg “found a calling: addressing what he saw as a crisis in campus Title IX processes, as universities around the country, he felt, overcorrected after decades of failing to take student sexual violence seriously enough.”

 However, last year Miltenberg agreed to represent a survivor of sexual assault in what his law partner called an act of “career suicide.”
 Miltenberg had started thinking that instead of being withdrawn, the 2011 Dear Colleague Letter “merely need[s] to be amended.”
-He also acknowledged that if the process is broken, it’s broken as much for complainants as for respondents.
-As he worked on a complainant’s case and the public focus turned to due process, he realized that he was one of the people “for better or worse” who had helped shift that focus.
+He also acknowledged that if the process is broken, it’s broken as much for Title IX complainants as for respondents.
+As he worked on a complainant’s case and the public focus turned to due process in Title IX complaints, he realized that he was one of the people “for better or worse” who had helped shift that focus.

 For example, in a 2009 case the U.S. Court of Appeals for the Second Circuit refused to dismiss a male employee’s Title VII sex discrimination lawsuit.
 A female co-worker had accused him of sexually harassing and stalking her.
 The accused male employee said he was pressured to resign after his supervisor told him “you probably did what [she] said you did because you’re male.”
 Because the employer didn’t properly investigate the accusation, the court found that a reasonable jury could infer discrimination based on sex stereotyping.
 [Sassaman v.
 Gamache (2nd Cir.
 2009) 566 F.3d 307]

-So, the question is whether employers can learn from higher education’s student discipline experience to deal with the expected rise in employee reports of workplace sexual harassment.
+So, the question is whether employers can learn from higher education’s student discipline and Title IX training experiences to deal with the expected rise in employee reports of workplace sexual harassment.
 This issue takes on increased importance when we look at the scope of Title IX’s reach.
-With much of the focus on Title IX centered around addressing campus sexual assault against students, we often overlook the fact that Title IX also protects employees of education institutions, programs, and activities against sex discrimination and harassment.
+With much of the focus on Title IX centered around addressing campus sexual assault against students, we often overlook the fact that Title IX also protects employees of educational institutions, programs, and activities against sex discrimination and harassment.
 Just to emphasize this last point, Title IX protects employees of an education program or activity — even if it’s not offered or sponsored by an educational institution.

 Last year, a federal appeals court decision reminded us that Congress used broad language to define education programs and activities covered by Title IX in a case involving sexual harassment claims by a medical resident against the director of a residency program.
 The U.S. Court of Appeals for the Third Circuit found that:

-- Title IX and Title VII both protect employees against workplace discrimination
+- Title VII and Title IX both protect employees against workplace discrimination

 - Students and employees have the right to file a lawsuit for damages under Title IX